62 Sagittarii

-62 Sagittarii is a single, variable star in the constellation of Sagittarius.
+62 Sagittarii, also named Gouguo, is a single, variable star in the constellation of Sagittarius.
+It is visible to the naked eye with an apparent visual magnitude that varies between 4.45 and 4.64, and, at its peak, it is the brightest of the four stars in the Terebellum asterism.
+This star is located approximately 450 light-years from the Sun based on parallax, and is drifting further away with a radial velocity of +10 km/s.

+Nomenclature

 It has the Bayer designation c Sagittarii and the variable star designation V3872 Sagittarii, while 62 Sagittarii is its Flamsteed designation.
 This object forms the southwest corner of the asterism called the Terebellum.
-It is visible to the naked eye with an apparent visual magnitude that varies between 4.45 and 4.64, and, at its peak, it is the brightest of the four stars in the Terebellum.
 62 Sagittarii is the star in the Terebellum which is most distant from its centre; it is 1.72° from its northwest corner, 60 Sagittarii, and 1.37° from its southeast corner, 59 Sagittarii.

-This star is located approximately 450 light-years from the Sun based on parallax, and is drifting further away with a radial velocity of +10 km/s.
+In Chinese astronomy, the same asterism is called Gǒu Guó (狗国), meaning "land of dogs" or "dog kingdom".
+The exact meaning is unclear: it may represent an area for dogs around a farm, a nation in Chinese legend (that appears in Matteo Ricci's world map), or the non-Han peoples of northern and northeastern China.
+The IAU Working Group on Star Names adopted the name Gouguo for 62 Sagittarii on 13 August 2026, after this Chinese constellation; the name Terebellum was assigned to ω Sagittarii.